elvisimprsntr/siriproxy-redeye/README.md

 The [RedEye Advanced Programming Manual] (http://thinkflood.com/products/redeye/programming-manual.pdf) documents the REST API for both the Redeye and the RedEye Pro.

 Here is a simple [BASH script] (https://gist.github.com/3961767) which you can modify to retreive the information you need to modify this plugin for your setup.

-I can't thank enough some of very talented folks at [Stackoverflow] (http://stackoverflow.com) for helping me improve my code.
-Admittedly, I still have a lot more to learn and improve upon as this is my first SiriProxy plugin from scratch.